Fork me on GitHub

 • The assistant generates the initial project structure, configuration files, dependencies, and starter implementation.

-• The generated result is a starting point.
-The developer is still responsible for reviewing functionality, quality, and security.
+• The generated output is a starting point.
+The developer is still responsible for reviewing functionality, security, and overall quality.

 Why it is useful

-AI Assembly is useful when you need more than a short example and want a realistic starting project.
-It helps reduce manual setup work and supports better initial library selection by using structured metadata instead of relying only on general code generation.
+AI Assembly is useful when you need more than a short example and want a realistic project starting point.
+It reduces manual setup work and supports better initial library selection by using structured metadata instead of relying only on general code generation.

 This is especially helpful when: